<?xml version="1.0" encoding="UTF-8"?>

 <link>raspberry-pi-imager-how-does-it-work.html</link>

-<description>**Update**: I used the info from this article to automate trixie installs, see: [[Command Line Only Install For Headless Raspberry Pi OS (Trixie)]].&#xA;&#xA;[[toc]]&#xA;&#xA;## Background&#xA;&#xA;The [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is a great tool that has helped make Raspberry Pi more accessible to a wider range of users.&#xA;&#xA;But there are a few things that make it less appealing for me.
-In the past, it annoyed me that I had to run it over X Windows, and that it didn&amp;apos;t save my configuratio...</description>
+<description>**Update**: I used the info from this article to automate trixie installs, see: [[Command Line Only Install For Headless Raspberry Pi OS (Trixie)]].&#xA;&#xA;This post was not created or edited by AI.&#xA;&#xA;[[toc]]&#xA;&#xA;## Background&#xA;&#xA;The [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is a great tool that has helped make Raspberry Pi more accessible to a wider range of users.&#xA;&#xA;But there are a few things that make it less appealing for me.
+In the past, it annoyed me that I had to run it over X Wind...</description>

 <pubDate>Sun, 11 Jan 2026 18:55:42 -0700</pubDate>